 Committee: The specialty paper committee is composed of at least four faculty members and is chaired by the student’s academic advisor.
 At least two members of the specialty paper committee must be formally affiliated with the Biological and Health Psychology program, and at least two must have their primary appointment in the Department of Psychology.
+One committee member may be a faculty member at another university, who could participate in proposal and defense meetings remotely.
 Exceptions require permission of the Program.
 Committee membership must be approved by the Biological and Health Psychology chair.

 Procedure: After identifying potential committee members in consultation with his/her advisor, the student sends a list of the proposed committee members to the Biological and Health program chair for approval.
 After receiving approval of the program, a proposal meeting should be scheduled as soon as possible.
 After being approved by the advisor, the written proposal should be circulated to the committee members at least one week prior to the proposal meeting.
 Specialty paper proposal and defense meetings are typically scheduled for 2 hours.
 It is customary for the student to present a brief overview (approximately 15 minutes) of his/her proposal or defense prior to responding to questions.